Prompt a Robot to Walk with Large Language Models

 \section{Abstract}

 Large language models (LLMs) pre-trained on vast internet-scale data have showcased remarkable capabilities across diverse domains.
 Recently, there has been escalating interest in deploying LLMs for robotics, aiming to harness the power of foundation models in real-world settings.
 However, this approach faces significant challenges, particularly in grounding these models in the physical world and in generating dynamic robot motions.
-To address these issues, we introduce a novel paradigm in which we use few-shot prompts collected from the physical environment, enabling the LLM to autoregressively generate low-level control commands for robots without task-specific fine-tuning.
-Experiments across various robots and environments validate that our method can effectively prompt a robot to walk.
-We thus illustrate how LLMs can proficiently function as low-level feedback controllers for dynamic motion control even in high-dimensional robotic systems.
+To address these issues, we introduce a novel paradigm in which we use few-shot prompts collected from the physical environment, enabling the LLM to autoregressively predict low-level control actions for robots without task-specific fine-tuning.
+We utilize LLMs as a controller, diverging from the conventional approach of employing them primarily as planners.
+Simulation experiments across various robots and environments validate that our method can effectively prompt a robot to walk.
+We thus illustrate how LLMs can function as low-level feedback controllers for dynamic motion control, even in high-dimensional robotic systems.
 The project website and source code can be found at: \href{https://prompt2walk.github.io/}{prompt2walk.github.io}.